 Dawn looked over at Spike.
 He was watching her with concern.
 And irritation.
 She knew he hated the way the chip made him helpless against humans.

 She smiled at him.
 Her sister wanted to know why Spike.
-She turned back to Buffy, saw that the fire had died in her eyes.
-Dawn walked to her, took her arm.
-Turned her toward home.
+She turned back to Buffy and saw that the fire had died in her eyes.
+Dawn walked to her and took her arm then turned her toward home.
 She could hear Spike trailing behind them.
 "Because I love him.
 He was the only family I had for months.
 He took care of me.
 He taught me to fight, to slay.
 And he did all that because you asked him too, and because he loves me too."
-Dawn's voice turned menacing and very cold.
+She let her voice turn menacing and very cold.
 "So let's get one thing straight, Buffy.
 If you ever try to hurt him again, you'll be the one in pain."

 Buffy grunted.
 "I already am."
 She turned and studied Spike.
 "I'm sorry," she said finally.